indiqusdocs/yntraa/docs/GettingStarted/BrandingandContent/PublishingStandardStaticContent.md

 Navigate to **Administration** > **Settings** > **Content** to customise the standard static content.
 ![Publishing](img/Publishing1.png)

-Apiculus includes a built-in content versioning and management system.
+Yntraa includes a built-in content versioning and management system.
 Each time a static content document is updated, the system triggers an acceptance from all subscribers and admin users.
 ## Updating Standard Content/Policies

 To update the standard content/policies: